Primitive Gods of Greek Mythology: Chaos, Gaia and Cosmogonia

 The composition of the Greek Pantheos was the synthesis of a long-term process, the main changes of which are narrated by his theogeny Hesiod.
 Before enthroning the Zeus in Olympus as an absolute sovereign, a series of revolutions had occurred, with episodes often of dramatic interest.

 According to Hesiod and his work Theogony, the first deity from which the rest came was Chaos.
 From Chaos came Erebus (darkness), Ether (light), Nyx (night), Hemera (day), Tartarus (the underworld) and Eros (reproduction).
-Therussian deities They were usually depicted as places or kingdoms, as shown by the above.
+Theprimordial deities They were usually depicted as places or kingdoms, as shown by the above.

 Chaos